ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 ## Section 6: Director Briefings (Report-Outs)

-Each director's box (Scouting, Pro Personnel, Analytics) includes a **briefing** at the bottom — a first-person message from the director to the GM.
+Each director's box (Scouting, Pro Personnel, Research & Strategy) includes a **briefing** at the bottom — a first-person message from the director to the GM.

 ### 6.1 Voice & Style